On this page:

 SIP grades are Honors, Pass, Fail.
 Honors will be reserved for those students who demonstrate exceptional performance in all of the required parts of the SIP, including completing everything on time.

-Tedrow-Little-Tyler Fund: This provides a grant for materials used for your art SIP (or a grant for living or research expenses, in the case of an internship or research), for up to $300.
+Tedrow-Little-Tyler Fund: This provides a grant for materials used for your art SIP (or a grant for living or research expenses, in the case of an internship or research).
 For reimbursement, save all of your receipts and submit them to our office coordinator, Sarah Gillig.
 She will prepare an expense report and submit to the Business Office.
 Please note, the Business Office has a strict 30 day policy for reimbursement of receipts.
 Receipts MUST be turned in prior to the 30 days after purchase or we will be unable to reimburse your receipts.